FabricMC/fabric-docs/develop/blocks/block-containers.md

 ### Saving & Loading {#saving-loading}

-Just like with regular `BlockEntities`, if we want the contents to persist between game reloads, we need to save it as NBT.
+If we want the contents to persist between game reloads like a vanilla `BlockEntity`, we need to save it as NBT.
 Thankfully, Mojang provides a helper class called `ContainerHelper` with all the necessary logic.

 @[code transcludeWith=:::save](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/DuplicatorBlockEntity.java)